timbeechey/opa/README.md

 library(opa)
 ```

-A hypothesized relative ordering of the response variable across
+A hypothesized relative ordering of a response variable across
 conditions is specified with a numeric vector:

 ``` r
 h <- c(1, 2, 4, 3)
 ```

-The hypothesis can be visualized with the `plot_hypothesis()` function:
+The hypothesis can be plotted with the `plot_hypothesis()` function:

 ``` r
 plot_hypothesis(h)